tallesairan/GPT4ALL-Python-API/README.md

 - `repeat_penality` (optional): The repetition penalty for the generated text.
 Default value is 1.18.
 - `repeat_last_n` (optional): The number of tokens to consider for the repetition penalty.
 Default value is 64.
 - `echo` (optional): Flag indicating whether to echo the prompt in the response.
 Default value is `False`.
+- `reload` (optional): Flag indicating that the model must be loaded again thus eliminating the possible history.
+Default value is `False`.
 - `prompt_template` (optional): The template to use for the prompt.
 If not provided, a default template will be used.

 Example Request Body for text rewrite: